Basic Training—11th Week

 The Captain nodded slowly.

 “Alright, Lieutenant.
 I’ll trust your decision.
-Just don’t make the mistake of thinking you can turn a hussy into a housewife.
-You can’t change people, not really.
-Sometimes you can’t even stop them,” he said.
+Just don’t make the mistake of thinking you can turn a whore into a housewife.
+You can’t change people, not really.” he said.

 “I will keep that in mind, sir,” Hank Reynolds said.